aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ### **Creating Sunburst Charts**
 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (ChartType.sunburst).
+1. Add a chart with default data along with the desired type (in this case, `ChartType.sunburst`).
 1. Write the modified presentation to a PPTX file

 This C# code shows you how to create a sunburst chart: